SublimeLinter/SublimeLinter/README.markdown

 Sublime Lint
 =========

-A code-validating plugin with inline highlighting for the [Sublime Text 2](http://sublimetext.com "Sublime Text 2") editor.
+A framework for inline lint highlighting in the [Sublime Text 2](http://sublimetext.com "Sublime Text 2") editor.

 Supports the following languages: